hacklock/devops/exercicios/exercicios.md

-# Aula 8 - Kubectl
+# Módulo 8 - Kubectl

 ### Instalar kubectl no host A